FreymundDeveloper/Stopwatch-JS/README.md

 # Stopwatch-JS
-A timer built on legacy content.
+A timer built on legacy content, using: JavaScript, HTML, CSS and JQuery.